Sell My Home in Greece - The Ultimate Guide (Updated for 2026)

 - E-9 tax form

-Note that some of the documents included this list may depend on when you first bought your home.
-In fact, some of the listed documents may have a expiry date, and may no longer be available if you bought your home over a decade ago.
+Note that some of these documents may vary depending on when you first bought your home.
+Some may also have an expiry date or may no longer be available if the property was purchased over a decade ago.

 2. Find an Estate Agent